 Gender equality and globalization: New international evidence (with Klaus Gründler, Niklas Potrafke and Jan-Egbert Sturm)

-Schmid, R. (2022).
-Mind the gap: effects of the national minimum wage on the gender wage gap in Germany (R&R in The Journal of Economic Inequality) (preliminary version available on request)
+Schmid, R. (2025).
+Mind the gap: effects of the national minimum wage on the gender wage gap in Germany.
+The Journal of Economic Inequality, 1-30.
+Link

-With its introduction in 2015, the statutory minimum wage in Germany intends to benefit primarily low-wage workers.
-Thus, this paper aims at estimating the effectiveness of the implemented wage floor on gender wage gaps in the lower half of the wage distribution.
-Using administrative data, distinct regional differences regarding magnitudes of wage differentials and responses to the minimum wage are identified.
-Overall, wage gaps between men and women at the 10th percentile decrease by 2.46 and 6.34 percentage points respectively in the West and East of Germany after 2015.
-Applying difference-in-differences analyses that consider counterfactual wage distributions, the study provides new evidence that around 60% and even 95% of the decline result from the introduction of the minimum wage in each region.
-Further, group-specific analyses identify concrete responses on the basis of age, educational level and occupational activity.
-Having yearly data, the study additionally reveals new results on the impact of the successive minimum wage raises in 2017 and 2019.
-Counterfactual aggregate decompositions of gender wage gaps finally indicate a decrease in discriminatory remuneration structures in the West of Germany due to the introduced wage floor.
+Since 2015, the national minimum wage aims to benefit primarily low-wage workers in Germany.
+I examine how the minimum wage influences gender wage gaps of full-time workers within the lower half of the wage distribution on a regional level.
+Using administrative data, distinct regional differences in the extent of gender wage gaps and responses to the minimum wage become clear.
+Overall, wage gaps between men and women at the 10th percentile decrease by 2.46 and 6.34 percentage points in the West and East of Germany after 2015.
+Applying counterfactual wage distributions, I show that introducing the minimum wage explains decreases in gender wage gaps by 60% to 95%.
+Group-specific analyses demonstrate various responses based on age, educational level and occupational activity.
+Counterfactual aggregate Oaxaca-Blinder decompositions indicate that discriminatory remuneration structures decrease in the West of Germany after introducing the minimum wage.

 Schmid, R. (2023).
 Migration and wage inequality: a detailed analysis for German metropolitan and non-metropolitan regions.
 Review of Regional Research, 1-55.
 Link